bethusaisampath/YOLOv5_Openvino/README.md

 pip install -r requirements.txt
 ```

-2. Download latest Wget exe file from [here](https://eternallybored.org/misc/wget) and then copy wget.exe to your C:\Windows\System32 folder location.
+2. For Windows OS - Download latest Wget exe file from [here](https://eternallybored.org/misc/wget) and then copy wget.exe to your C:\Windows\System32 folder location.

 #### Downloading Pytorch weights and Converting them to ONNX weights
 1. There are various pretrained models to start training from.
 Here we select YOLOv5s, the smallest and fastest model available.